somospragma/qa-mobile-serenity-appium-browserstack-sdk/README.md

 ## Notes
 * You can view your test results on the [BrowserStack Automate dashboard](https://www.browserstack.com/automate)
-* You can export the environment variables for the Username and Access Key of your BrowserStack account
+* You can use environment variables for the Username and Access Key of your BrowserStack account for CLI run

   ```
-  export BROWSERSTACK_USERNAME=<browserstack-username> &&
-  export BROWSERSTACK_ACCESS_KEY=<browserstack-access-key>
+  -Dbrowserstack.userName=<tu_userName> -Dbrowserstack.accessKey=<tu_accessKey>
   ```